Aiven-Open/journalpump/README.rst

 journalpump is a daemon that takes log messages from journald and pumps them to a given output.
-Currently supported outputs are Elasticsearch, Kafka, logplex, rsyslog and AWS CloudWatch.
+Currently supported outputs are Elasticsearch, Kafka, logplex, rsyslog, websocket and AWS CloudWatch.
 It reads messages from journald and optionally checks if they match a config rule and forwards them as JSON messages to the desired output.

 Building